String-sg/chergpt-basic/README.md

 # How to get backend
 A) **NeonDB** You can follow instructions on NeonDB here: https://start.open.gov.sg/docs/getting-started/prerequisites
 B) **CockroachDB** <br>
-Create a CockroachDB Serverless cluster (free)
+Create a CockroachDB Serverless cluster (free)<br>
-Sign up for a CockroachDB Cloud account.
+Sign up for a CockroachDB Cloud account.<br>
-Log in to your CockroachDB Cloud account.
+Log in to your CockroachDB Cloud account.<br>
-On the Clusters page, click Create Cluster.
+On the Clusters page, click Create Cluster.<br>
-On the Create your cluster page, select Serverless.
+On the Create your cluster page, select Serverless.<br>
-Click Create cluster.
+Click Create cluster.<br>

 Your cluster will be created in a few seconds and the Create SQL user dialog will display.